 Girl power!
-In the wake of multiple sexual misconduct scandals and pay discrepancies in Hollywood, many stars have come forward to stress the importance of feminism and gender equality.
+As Hollywood continues to make major changes, many stars have come forward to stress the importance of feminism and gender equality.

 Ryan Gosling, who shares two daughters with Eva Mendes, told the Evening Standard in June 2016 that “women are better than men.”
 The Notebook actor noted, “They are stronger, more evolved.
 You can tell especially when you have daughters and you see their early stages, they are just leaps and bounds beyond boys immediately.”

-Duchess Meghan, for her part, mused in March 2019 that she and husband Prince Harry were hoping their royal baby would grow up to be a feminist, no matter its sex.
+Meghan Markle, for her part, mused in March 2019 that she and husband Prince Harry were hoping their royal baby would grow up to be a feminist, no matter its sex.
 “I’ve actually been joking in the past few weeks, I had seen this documentary on Netflix about feminism and one of the things they said during pregnancy is, ‘I feel the embryonic kicking of feminism,’” the duchess said during an International Women’s Day at the time.
 “I loved that, so boy or girl, or whatever it is, we hope that’s the case.”
-(The Suits alum gave birth to son Archie two months later.)

 “[I was] paralyzed in feelings of futility,” the Dawson’s Creek alum confessed in April 2019.
 “There won’t be satisfaction for me until I can exhaust my efforts ensuring that all women experience the elevation of their self-worth and its connection to the elevation of their market worth.”